EU Biocidal Products Regulation - A Quick Guide

 The process of validating ozone products for the BPR is both time-consuming and expensive, with potential costs well in excess of £100k for an individual product.
 Such a steep financial commitment deters many businesses from achieving the necessary standards for legally marketing and supplying ozone products.
 However, JLA is not only supporting its OTEX range of products but has played an active role in establishing a dedicated 03 trade body, the European Ozone Trade Association (EUOTA) - with leading ozone equipment manufacturers and suppliers collaborating to meet the BPR.

+The European Ozone Trade Association (EUOTA) is the trade body set up to collectively deal with regulatory requirements for the ozone industry in Europe and forms one of the two registration groups with a submission to the EU BPR.
 Further information about EUOTA can be found at www.euota.org where its advisable to check the list of members.
 If an equipment provider is not on the list, their products are currently not being supported to meet the BPR.
+It's also important to point out that being a member of EUOTA does not necessarily guarantee participation in the BPR.

 COVID-19 and ozone products - buyer beware